 Dr. Tong can make a recommendation regarding which soft tissue filler would be best suited to your needs.
 Some factors taken into account are location, depth of lines, required degree of augmentation, skin quality, and skin thickness.

-The Procedure Details
+The Dermal Filler Procedure

 The selection of filler must be well-suited to the patient’s needs.
 Dr. Tong will make his recommendations when he sees you during a consultation.